Efficient sampling and counting algorithms for the Potts model on $\mathbb Z^d$ at all temperatures: Conclusions

 In this paper we have given efficient approximate counting and sampling algorithms for the random cluster and $q$-state Potts models on $\Z^d$ at all inverse temperatures $\beta\geq 0$, provided $q\geq q_{0}(d)$ and $d\geq 2$.
 We believe the ideas of this paper will, however, allow for approximate counting and sampling algorithms to be developed for a much broader class of statistical mechanics models.
 The necessary conditions for the development of algorithms for a given model is that there are only finitely many ground states, and that there is `sufficient $\tau$-functionality'.
 These are the necessary ingredients for the implementation of Pirogov--Sinai theory, see~\cite{borgs1989unified}.
 Our methods allow for the presence of unstable ground states, a significant improvement compared to the algorithms in~\cite{helmuth2018contours}.

 Our results suggest that the algorithmic tasks of counting and sampling may be performed efficiently for a fairly broad class of statistical mechanics models with first-order phase transitions, but we leave a fuller investigation of this for future work.
-A related interesting questions is the existence of efficient algorithms for all $\beta\geq \beta_{c}$ in the presence of a second-order transition; we are not aware of any results in this direction with the exception of the Ising model, i.e., the $q=2$ state Potts model~\cite{jerrum1993polynomial,guo2018}.
+A related interesting questions is the existence of efficient algorithms for all $\beta\geq \beta_{c}$ in the presence of a second-order phase transition; we are not aware of any results in this direction with the exception of the Ising model, i.e., the $q=2$ state Potts model~\cite{jerrum1993polynomial,guo2018}.
 To conclude we list some further open questions related to this paper.

-\begin{enumerate} \item Our algorithms are restricted to $q\geq q_{0}(d)$ with $q_{0}(d)>\exp(25d\log d)$.
-Do efficient algorithms exist that avoid this constraint?
+\begin{enumerate} \item Our algorithms are restricted to $q\geq q_{0}(d)$ with $q_{0}(d)$ {more than exponentially large in $d$.} Do efficient algorithms exist that avoid this constraint?
 Since the physical phenomena behind our results are believed to hold for $q\geq 3$ when $d\geq 3$, there is likely room for improvement.

 \item On the torus, we obtained an FPRAS (as opposed to an FPTAS) for the partition function because of the estimate on $Z_{\tunnel}$ from Lemma~\ref{lem:Z-split}: the contribution of $Z_{\tunnel}$ cannot be ignored when $\eps\leq \exp(-\Omega(n^{d-1}))$.
 Fortunately, it is exactly when $\eps$ is this small that the Glauber dynamics mix in time polynomial in $1/\eps$, but of course Markov Chain Monte Carlo is a randomized algorithm.
 A method for systematically accounting for the interfaces that contribute to $Z_{\tunnel}$ would likely enable the development of an FPTAS.
 We leave this as an open problem. \item Our algorithms have at least two other features that could be improved.
 The first is the running time: while our algorithms are polynomial time, the degree of the polynomial is not small.
 The second is that our algorithms rely on \emph{a priori} knowledge of whether or not $\beta=\beta_{c}$.